qrichert/cronrunner/README.md

 ### Extras

-Comments that start with two hashes (##) and immediately precede a job are used as description for that job.
+Comments that start with two hashes (`##`) and immediately precede a job are used as a description for that job.

 ```crontab
 ## Say hello.